duerwuyi/DAT/README.md

 # Distribution-Aware Distributed Database Testing

-Distribution-Aware Testing (DAT) is a novel approach for testing DDBMSs that systematically leverages distribution-aware information throughout the testing pipeline.
+Distribution-Aware Testing (DAT) is a novel approach for testing distributed database management systems (DDBMSs) that systematically leverages distribution-aware information throughout the testing pipeline.

 DAT builds on a set of techniques that capture diverse combinations of logical schemas and data distribution strategies, and performs guided query mutation to trigger a wide range of distributed query execution behaviors and optimizations, while improving query executability via historical feedback.

 We implement DAT in this tool, DistRanger, and evaluate it on four production DDBMSs.
-It is designed to test distributed database management systems and uncover bugs specific to the distributed layer, including incorrect query results, crashes, unexpected errors, and timeouts bugs.
+It is designed to test DDBMSs and uncover bugs specific to the distributed layer, including incorrect query results, crashes, unexpected errors, and timeouts bugs.
-DistRanger uncovers 32 previously unknown bugs, including 29 distribution-specific ones.
+DistRanger have uncovered 31 previously unknown bugs, including 28 distribution-specific ones.

 ## Repository layout